magento/devdocs/guides/v2.0/cloud/live/stage-prod-live.md

 For detailed information of the process, see [Pro Develop and Deploy Workflow]({{page.baseurl}}cloud/welcome/discover-workflow.html).

-### Assisted deployment
+### Assisted deployment for Pro {#assist}
-For Pro, the Staging and Production environments require *assisted deployment*.
-These environments are not accessible through the Enterprise Cloud Edition Web Interface to add SSH keys or to modify environment variables, routes, or settings.
-You must enter a [support ticket]({{ page.baseurl }}cloud/bk-cloud.html#gethelp) to deploy code, add SSH keys, and go live.
+For Pro, the Staging and Production environments only supports deployments for code using SSH to the environments and Git CLI commands.
+These environments are not currently accessible through the Project Web Interface.

-With SSH keys added, you can access the environments to complete CLI commands without requiring tickets.
+If you do not want to deploy using CLI commands, you can enter a [Support ticket]({{ page.baseurl }}cloud/bk-cloud.html#gethelp) for assistance.

+If you do plan on using SSH access to those environments, you need to enter a ticket providing your SSH public keys.
+We will add these keys to your environment.

-### Enter a ticket to deploy
+### Enter a ticket for deploying hooks {#hooks}
 {% include cloud/hooks.md %}

-### Git and SSH URLs
+### Git and SSH URLs {#git-ssh}
 For Pro, locate your Git and SSH URLs from the OneDrive onboarding document you received when you signed up for Magento Commerce.

 After you know these URLs, you can access those environments without further intervention.